NightfallGT/Twitch-Follow-Bot/README.md

 ## About
 This tool automates following a desired Twitch channel.
-To use this tool, Twitch oAuth tokens are required, and need to be pasted in the config/oauth_tokens.txt file. speed.
+To use this tool, Twitch oAuth tokens are required, and need to be pasted in the config/oauth_tokens.txt file.
 This tool demonstrates how Twitch follow-botting works and how the Twitch API can be abused.

 Follow-botting is when a channel is followed by a number of fake accounts.
 These accounts are usually controlled by a computer or script, such as this one.
 Artificial engagement and botting limit growth opportunities for legitimate broadcasters and it violates Twitch policies.
 This tool demonstrates how a follow-bot works